I love to read, and want to instill a love of reading into my children.

 An adorable and sweet rhyming board book that’s super fun for younger children.

-The illustrations are very sweet and portray boy/girl twins.
+The illustrations in this book are very sweet and portray boy/girl twins.
 This book is so cute, it’s perfect for every bookshelf, even if you don’t have twins!

 A cute, rhyming story about bathtime fun with two babies.